Return of the technocrats: Biden aims for ‘normal’ after four years of tumult

 The president’s team is betting that most Americans won’t.

-Biden tapped former senator Ted Kaufman (D-Del.) to run his transition on April 22.
+Biden tapped former senator Ted Kaufman of Delaware on April 22 to run his transition.
 He pulled in several others, and what started as handful of trusted Biden advisers ballooned to a staff of more than 400 paid transition employees by Jan.
 20.

-Another 1,000 volunteers also helped in a number of ways, including vetting potential hires — a mammoth task that involved more than 8,000 interviews.
+An additional 1,000 volunteers also helped in a number of ways, including vetting potential hires — a mammoth task that involved more than 8,000 interviews.

 Guided by Biden’s speeches and remarks on the campaign trail, they turned the candidate’s public decrees and promises into legislative language.
 When Biden delivered his major economic speeches over the summer, they took the text and broke it down into separate executive orders and tracked what he was promising on the first day, first week and first 100 days.